zaheenrahman/Clinicians-NPI_RestAPI_Python_Flask_React/README.md

 Model and View Imports: The application imports models and views from the app package.
 Models define the database schema, while views handle the routing and logic of the application.

-Root Route: A simple root route (/) is defined that returns a plain text response.
-This can be used as a basic health check or welcome message for the application.
 ---

 ## **models.py**